Article Translations: (Spanish)

 What Is a Pelvic Exam?

 A pelvic exam is where a doctor or nurse practitioner looks at a girl's reproductive organs (both outside and internally).
-During a pelvic exam, doctors or nurses also feel a girl's uterus and ovaries to be sure everything's normal.
+This includes feeling a girl's uterus and ovaries to be sure everything's normal.

 Teens don't usually get pelvic exams.
-Sometimes doctors give girls pelvic exams if they think there's a problem.
-Otherwise, doctors don't recommend regular pelvic exams until a woman is in her early 20s.
+Sometimes doctors do pelvic exams if they think there's a problem.
+For example, if a girl complains of heavy bleeding, missed periods, or discharge, the doctor will want to check for a cause.
+Otherwise, doctors don't recommend regular pelvic exams or Pap smears until a woman is 21 years old.

 What Happens During a Pelvic Exam?

 A medical assistant or nurse will give you a robe to wear and a sheet to cover you.
 You'll be left alone to undress — either fully (if you're getting a breast exam as well) or from the waist down.

 The doctor or nurse practitioner will come into the room and talk a bit about what to expect and why they're doing the exam.
 Then, you'll lie on the table so your behind is at the end of the table.
 You'll bend your knees and rest your feet in two stirrups, which are metal triangular loops that stick out from the end of the table.
 These might look a little scary, but they're just there to rest your feet in and keep you more comfortable.